Nephy1/cpnt-200-a3/README.md

 - Comments
   - I actually don't understand the collections until I see them fully built.
 Can't picture what I'm making or the different options I have available to me.
   - I feel like I'm on the right track but I'm lost
   - I don't undestand the v-html/v-bind or v-for.
-I know this third assignment is terrible.
+I know this fourth assignment is terrible.
 I've been super busy with RL things and just need to hand this in.

 ### Attributions
 - Traversy Media YouTube